 Julian Draxler is expected to feature in the final Bundesliga match of the season for Wolfsburg one month after suffering a thigh tear.

-in the Champions League quarterfinals against Real Madrid.
+22-year old Draxler suffered the injury in the Champions League quarterfinals against Real Madrid.
 He was able to take part in full team training for the first time since the injury on Wednesday.

 "I managed to take complete part in first team training today and I have no pain anymore," said Draxler on Wednesday.